Join the Priority List here

 The programs:

 This intermediate-level group meets once monthly and works from prompts that I provide.
-This is an open enrollment; you can join the group at any time of the year. (more details further below)
+This is an open enrollment; join the group at any time of the year.

 Tap a program for its full description and 2025/26 dates.